Fairness-Aware PAC Learning from Corrupted Data: Upper bounds proofs

 Once a uniform bound on the deviations of the corrupted fairness estimates from the true underlying population values is obtained, the results of Theorems \ref{thm:agnostic-upper-bound-demog-par}, \ref{thm:agnostic-upper-bound-equal-opp}, \ref{thm:comp-wise-upper-bound-demog-par}, \ref{thm:comp-wise-upper-bound-equal-opp} follow similarly to most classic ERM results.

 \myparagraph{Proof of Theorem \ref{thm:upper-bound-realizable}} Similarly to the other results, the proof of Theorem \ref{thm:upper-bound-realizable} first links the corrupted estimates $\bar{\gamma}^p_{1a}$ to their clean counterparts and then uses the clean data concentration to study the behavior of the corrupted estimates.
-However, an important tool that allows us to obtain the fast statistical rates, is a set of \textit{multiplicative concentration bounds} on the $\bar{\gamma}^p_{1a}$ estimates.
+However, an important tool that allows us to obtain the fast statistical rates, is a set of \textit{multiplicative concentration bounds} on the $\bar{\gamma}^p_{1a}$ estimates. \tosee{It is for this reason that $\mathcal{L}^{fast}$ learner uses the $\bar{\gamma}^p_{1a}$ estimates, instead of the $\gamma^p_{1a}$, see also the discussion after equation (\ref{eqn:estimates-zero-conditional-probs})}.
 Full details and a complete proof can be found in the supplementary material.